Scubapro Regulator Aussie Divers Phuket

 Buoyancy, Balance and Trim

 Poor buoyancy, balance and trim all contribute to excessive body movement and poor air consumption.
-Out of the three, overwaiting is the biggest issue.
+Out of the three, over-weighting is the biggest issue.
 The number of divers that I see diving overweighted is quite high.

 Doing the PADI Peak Performance Course your buoyancy, balance and trim and hopefully reduce your air consumption.